-The prices of heating and cooling systems can range from $3000 – $10,000 for the unit itself.
+The prices of heating and cooling systems can range from $8k-$30k depending on the scope of the work.
 And you should include the costs of having a professional install it as well.

 Remember, cheaper units aren’t always the best option.
 And expensive units aren’t always necessary.